 Application of local anaesthetic at the treatment site ensures total comfort for the duration of the procedure

 Skin is removed, along with a small strip of redundant muscle and if necessary, the fat can be re-contoured

 Results can be seen once sutures have been removed and post operative swelling has subsided

-It is imperative that after surgery you rest to allow the area to settle, we advise you not to bend over or strain and avoid exercise for a few days after your surgery
+It is imperative that after upper blepharoplasty you rest to allow the area to settle.
+We advise you not to bend over or strain and avoid exercise for a few days after your surgery

 Whilst excess skin is permanently removed, eyelid surgery doesn’t stop the clock, it merely resets it.
 As time passes, the ageing process will once again progress.